elliotroyle/PCT_Development/README.md

 ├─── data
      ├─── processed_extracts
-     ├─── raw_extracts
-     └─── supporting_data
+     └─── raw_extracts
 ├─── documentation
      └─── project_documentation
 ├─── images
 └─── src
      ├─── config
-          └─── r_scripts
+     |    └─── r_scripts
+     ├─── data_extraction
+     |    └─── sql_scripts
      ├─── data_processing
-          └─── r_scripts
+     |    └─── r_scripts
      └─── visualisation
-          └─── r_scripts

 ```

 <br/>

 ### `data`
-This folder contains subfolders relating to x, y and z.
+This folder contains subfolders relating to both the raw and processed extracts.
+Due to GDRP, the (fictional) patient data files will not be uploaded to GitHub but placeholders are included in the repository to maintain subfolder structure.

 ### `documentation`
-This folder contain the project documentation, including x, y and z.
+This folder contain the project documentation file, `Theograph_creation_guidance.md`.

 ### `images`
-This folder contains all images used in the outputs or repository such as the TU logo.
+This folder contains all images used in the outputs or repository such as the Data Into Action logo.

 ### `src`
 All code is stored within the `src` folder.
-This is then divided into x, y and z.
+This is then divided into `config` (R scripts), `data_extraction` (SQL scripts), `data_processing` (R scripts) and `visualisation` (RMD scripts).

 <br/>